-It is common place for all breeders to boast the good points about their dogs but good breeding also requires knowing, acknowledging and making a true effort to correct the 'not so good' stuff.
+It is commonplace for all breeders to boast the good points about their dogs, but good breeding also requires knowing, acknowledging and making a true effort to correct the 'not so good' stuff.
 These can include temperament flaws, structural faults and health concerns.
-There is no such thing as as a perfect dog or a totally clean line of dogs.
-As a breeder, all I can do is determine where my own dogs need improvement and select mates that will compliment them and their qualities.
-If an issue does arise I would much rather do what is needed to prevent a repeat of that issue instead of pretend it never happened.
-Ignorance, hiding the truth and "sweeping issues under the rug" only hurts the dogs in the end.
+There is no such thing as a perfect dog or a totally "clean" line of dogs.
+As a breeder, all I can do is determine where my own dogs need improvement and select mates that will compliment them and their qualities and support my goals for each individual pairing.
+If an issue does arise, I would much rather do what is needed to prevent a repeat of that issue instead of pretend it never happened.
+Ignorance, hiding the truth and "sweeping issues under the rug" only hurts the dogs in the end and the breaks hearts of owners.
 I am very open and forthcoming about any and all of my own dog's faults and flaws, as well as any produced in their offspring.

 I will gladly and very openly discuss any known health concerns that have come up with any pup I have produced or that my dogs have sired.
 Anyone who is interested or takes the time to ask about such issues deserves a personal response and a full and complete, unbiased answer.
-If you wish to ask questions please do not hesitate to contact me via email.
+If you wish to ask questions, please do not hesitate.

 It is my promise to our dogs, our breed, ourselves and our puppy owners to ALWAYS breed for the better.